Notifications are generally required to keep up with updates, but they can quickly become annoying if you don’t have control over them.

-Baserow has automated the data collection process.
+Baserow automates the data collection process with online forms.
 But what comes next?
 You will need to send your data elsewhere to use the information you have gathered.
 What if we could also automate this task?

 Webhooks allow you to send notifications whenever a new form response is submitted.
 By integrating your Baserow webhook with Zapier, we make sure that every piece of data that is collected through your form goes straight to where it needs to be for you to do something with it.

 No-code tools can automate mundane, repetitive processes like gathering and sending information from a database to an email or messaging app in minutes—and we’ll show you how in this tutorial.